miamtech/mealz-documentation/docs/web_ssr/customization/window-mealz.md

 ## window.mealz.user

-- `loadWithExtId: (id, forbidProfiling = false) => void`: Notifies Mealz that the user has logged in.
+- `loadWithExternalId: (id, forbidProfiling = false) => void`: Notifies Mealz that the user has logged in.
   :::warning
     **Deprecated for page-load setup.** In V3, the logged-in user is initialized from the `Authorization` header on your SSR requests.
 See [Migrating from V2 to V3](../migration-v2-v3) if you are upgrading.
   :::

-  Call `loadWithExtId` only when the user logs in **without a full page reload**.
+  Call `loadWithExternalId` only when the user logs in **without a full page reload**.
 If login triggers a navigation or reload, pass the updated `Authorization` header on the next SSR request instead.
 See [Log in](../set-up-and-usage/login-and-logout#log-in).

 - `loadWithAuthlessId: (id, forbidProfiling = false) => void`: Notifies Mealz of a guest (authless) session.
   :::warning